 \begin{proposition} The total cohomology $H_{T}^\bullet(G,\partial_{TK})$ of the double complex $(C^\bullet(G^{(\bullet)}),\partial_K,\overline{\delta}_K)$ is isomorphic to the total cohomology of double complex determined by the Cartan model associated to the $2$-action of $K^{(1)} \rightrightarrows K^{(0)}$ on $G^{(1)} \rightrightarrows G^{(0)}$.
 That is,

 \end{proposition}

 Toric symplectic stacks \cite{hoffman} are presented by $0$-symplectic groupoids with a Hamiltonian action of a 2-torus \cite{hsz}.
-Hence, as an application of Proposition \ref{EquivariantMorseCohomology} one can compute the equivariant cohomology of a toric symplectic stack by mean of groupoid Morse theory.
+Hence, as an application of Proposition \ref{EquivariantMorseCohomology} one may compute the equivariant cohomology of a toric symplectic stack by means of groupoid Morse theory.